testsigmahq/testsigma-docs/src/pages/docs/elements/web-apps/record-multiple-elements.md

 ---
-title: "Capture Multiple Elements for a Web Project"
+title: "Record Multiple Elements Using Recorder"
 metadesc: "Elements play an important role in Test Automation.
 Learn how to create elements using Testsigma's test recorder extension for a Web Application."
-order: 6.22
+order: 6.23
 page_id: "Record Multiple Elements Using Chrome Extension for a web application"
 warning: false
 contextual_links: